 Non-Sporting Attractions Of Commonwealth Games, Delhi

 I walked to the national museum across the road.
 And this is a familiar turf as I am a student there.
 I went to the Canadian Inuit Gallery that is on exhibit right now and a research scholar at the National Museum Institute explained all the artifacts in great detail along with all the associated stories and myths of that culture.
 Thanks to this unusual guide, I thoroughly enjoyed the gallery.
 I also explored the newly opened museum shop, which looks attractive.
 Though the glass doors do not go with the ambiance of the rest of the museum.
 The merchandise was interesting was too expensive.
-I am not sure how much sale they can expect with that kind of prices.
+I am not sure how many sales they can expect with that kind of prices.

 Came out of the museum and there was a cultural program going on its lawns, a tribal dance from Andhra Pradesh.
 I sat on the lawn and enjoyed the simple performance.